 The evening mail drops are fun as we get time to relax, chat and drink our cocoa whilst watching the world go by from the open doors of the delivery car.
 A large catapult is used to fling sacks of sorted mail in the general direction of the surrounding depots.
 Ronnie and Reggie always volunteer for this duty.

-DO you have any great work experience stories?
+Do you have any great work experience stories?
 Have you ever been pinched by the fuzz?
-Morris would love to hear from you, so please feel free to hit the comments box.
+Morris would love to hear from you, so drop him a line under his Instagram, Facebook or Twitter shares.

 Morris will get back to you mouse style.